LukasWoodtli/WebPage/pelican/content/object_databases.md

     - difference
     - selection
     - map
+        - takes a set of objects and applies a function on *each object*
+        - the result set has the same carinality
     - reduce
+        - take a set of values (objects)
+        - return one value (object)
     - flatten
 - Sematics of operations depend on collection behaviour
     - set theory defines semantics